 A4 Single Sided 8 cents per page.

 A3 Single Sided 16 cents per page.

 A3 Double Sided 60 cent per page.

 There are a number of Computer Labs managed by the ICT Services Department on Campus.
-The undergraduate open access computer labs are staffed by Computer Lab Attendants (CLA).
+The undergraduate open access computer labs on the Limerick Campus are staffed by Computer Lab Attendants (CLA) during term time.
 The Computer Lab Attendants provide front line support for connection and printing queries.